6.3. Diagonalizability#

 Remark 6.3.2

 Things would be different if we would allow complex eigenvalues and eigenvectors.
-We will devote a special section to this.
+We will devote a separate section (Section 6.4) to this.
 And then it will appear that the matrix \(R\) is complex diagonalizable.

 In the previous example there were not enough eigenvalues for the matrix \(A\) to be real diagonalizable.
 In the following example there is another reason why a matrix can fail to be diagonalizable.